Uniswap/docs/docs/sdk/v3/guides/liquidity/04-modifying-position.md

 }
 ```

-Just as with adding liquidity, we have we have omitted the `recipient` parameter and instead passed in the `tokenId` of the position we previously minted.
+Just as with adding liquidity, we have omitted the `recipient` parameter and instead passed in the `tokenId` of the position we previously minted.

 We have also provide two additional parameters: